jackmayhew/forage/README.md

 ## why

-i wanted a way to discover and own music without relying on streaming services. this tool lets you build a local library based on what you already like
+i wanted a way to discover and download music without relying on streaming services. forage lets you build a local library based on what you already like

 ## install